Thursday, 25 January 2018

 We encourage the adoption and use of the International Consensus Criteria, (ICC) 2011 & the International Consensus Primer, (ICP) 2012 for diagnosis and management of ME, both were specifically written about and for ME and are based on research on ME.

-ME Advocates Ireland (MEAI) do not recognize CFS as per Fukuda, ME/CFS as per the Canadian Consensus Criteria (CCC), or SEID (NAM) as an accurate diagnosis for ME and believe that the quagmire of the above mentioned criteria and other various criteria available worldwide has led to confusion, lack of healthcare and treatment, and lack of sufficient research on ME.
+We do not recognise CFS as per Fukuda, ME/CFS as per the Canadian Consensus Criteria, or SEID (NAM) as accurate diagnoses for ME, and we believe that the criteria/case definition quagmire has led to confusion, lack pf appropriate healthcare, and lack of research on ME.
+However, we acknowledge that people in Ireland have been diagnosed with the CFS or ME/CFS labels.

 What Is Needed in Ireland